How to avoid paying too much for your money when travelling.

 Our travel money experts have heard plenty of stories about high overseas ATM fees, hideous exchange rate mark-ups or outrageous foreign transaction charges.
 Spending money overseas can be costly in more ways than one, which is why it pays to get their advice.

-Banking, Insurance, Financial planning and investing, Credit cards and loans, Money, Consumer rights and advice, Healthy ageing
+Banking, Budget, Insurance, Financial planning and investing, Credit cards and loans, Money, Property, Healthy ageing, Phones

 Senior content producer - investigative journalist

-Banking, Insurance, Credit cards and loans, Financial planning and investing, Property, Education and childcare, Getting ready for baby, Healthy ageing, Pregnancy and contraception, Shopping for special occasions
+Banking, Insurance, Credit cards and loans, Financial planning and investing, Property, Education and childcare, Getting ready for baby, Healthy ageing, Reproductive health, Shopping for special occasions

 Tickets, money, passport, travel insurance!